Aeron/ikev2-strongswan-vpn/README.md

 Replace the `example.com` with the desired domain name; an IP address may be used instead as well.
 The `HOST` environment variable is required.

-If there’s a need to identify different clients, then `LOCAL_ID` value could be
+If there is a need to identify different clients, then `LOCAL_ID` value could be
 supplied:

 ```sh